MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

    4. The latest release within the configured deployment is currently marked as disabled, and therefore, isn't allowed to be downloaded.
    5. The latest release within the configured deployment is in an "active rollout" state, and the requesting device doesn't fall within the percentage of users who are eligible for it.

-2. A [`RemotePackage`](#remotepackage) instance which represents an available update that can be inspected and/or subsequently downloaded.
+2. A [`RemotePackage`](#remotepackage) instance, which represents an available update that can be inspected and/or subsequently downloaded.

 Example Usage: